Mattlister/designandconquer/README.md

 Fonts

 * I tried and tested various fonts for the site.
-At the beginning, I had around 20 fonts all in one page and over a 2 hour period, tried each one and I found .... which I used for the header to be perfect.
-I asked various users and had the site reviewed within peer review in Slack and took all the feedback onboard.
-The heading font had a positive response from various users... but, I had used it in other locations such as within the modals for the descriptions of the holidays but users said it was too hard to read and took away the contents meaning.
-I then changed the wording to my second main font which I used for the smaller descriptive title and again, a negative response.
-I tried another edgier font but it didn't hold well on the smaller devices and so I settled for...
-Peer reviews
+At the beginning, I had around 20 fonts all in one page and over a 2 hour period, tried each one and I found the Barrio font which I used for the header to be perfect.
+I asked various users and had the site reviewed within peer review in Slack took all the feedback onboard.
+The heading font had a positive response from users.

+* The second font I used, Megrim was again chosen from a long list of font choices.
+I thought it was cool, sharp and fitted in well with the design of the site.
+I used this for the smaller content fonts in the modals and it's response wasn't as good so I only this as a 2nd heading and description font.

+* My third main font used was Oxygen.
+This was clear, concise and fitted neatly into the modals and all readable sections.

+ * Each font chosen wasn't done on a whim.
+I started off with around 20 fonts each time I tried something new.
+Tested and had them all reviewed and listened to the response of colleagues, friends, family and then my mentor and reviewers from the peers section in Slack.
+Each review helped me select the font options I have used as they have been postiviely received in each use and instance.

 Images